LDMX-Software/ldmx-software.github.io/docs/Configuring-the-Simulation.md

 `darkbrem.method` | int | APrimePhysics | decision on how to interpret the LHE vertices `darkbrem.globalxsecfactor` | double | APrimePhysics | scaling number to multiply the cross section for the dark brem everywhere

-A more full description of the Dark Brem process and how these parameters affect its abilities is described [on its own page](https://github.com/LDMX-Software/ldmx-sw/wiki/Dark-Brem-(Signal)-Process).
+A more full description of the Dark Brem process and how these parameters affect its abilities is described [on its own page]({% link docs/Dark-Brem-Signal-Process.md %}).

 UserActions
 ---